homer0/jimpex/documents/controllers.md

 }
 ```

-By default, it serves an `index.html` and a `favicon.ico`, but you can use the _"controller generator"_ `rootStaticsControllerCustom` to modify those values:
+By default, it serves an `index.html` and a `favicon.ico`, but you can use it as a function to modify those values:

 ```js
 const {